jiajiexiao/awesome-ml-epigenetics/README.md

 ## Contributing

 Your contributions are always welcome!
-Please read the contribution guidelines first.
+Please following the guidelines to contribute.

 ### Guidelines for Contributing

 1. Ensure your suggestion is not already included
 2. Make an individual pull request for each suggestion
-3. Use the following format: `[Resource Name](Link) (Year) - Description`
+3. Use the following format: `[Resource Name](Link) (Year) - Description.`
 4. Keep descriptions concise and clear
 5. Check your spelling and grammar
 6. Make sure your text editor is set to remove trailing whitespace